dvergeylen/place2be-docs/getting_started/gui_overview.md

   <h1 class="title is-4">Optional: check API Keys creation</h1>
   <p>You can check the Gamification Scheme has been successfully created by hitting the 'Dev.
 Cheat Sheet' tab.
 You should see two pairs of API keys.
 More information about how to use these keys to connect to the API can be found in the <a href="{{ site.baseurl }}/getting_started/api_overview">Quick Start API</a> section.</p>
   <h1 class="title is-3">Create new Activable</h1>
   <p>Your Gamification Scheme is now created but is still empty.
-You have to populate it with <i>Activables</i>. <i>Activables</i> are items your players will activate (!).
+You have to populate it with <a href="{{ site.baseurl }}/place2be_in_practice/activables">Activables</a>.
+Activables are items your players will activate (!).
 They represent either Actions or Rewards players will achieve or receive, depending on the requirements you associate with (called Conditions).
 As this may seem complicated by now, it will become clear in a minute.</p>

   <p>To create your first new Activable, start by hitting the 'Scheme' button.
 This should normally list all the current Activables defined for this Gamification Scheme but as you don't have one already, it will simply display a sentence telling you so.</p>
   <figure class="image has-text-centered figure-printscreen">